kalliod/eagle/README.md

 - Uncheck "Group command default on"
 - Change Xref label format to "%F%N"

+Open a new schematic file to access library manager.
+Select Custom_*** libraries from the available tab -> click use.

 ## Getting rid of standard libraries

 **At your own risk**